DanCreighton/SheddepBot/README.md

   "token": "discord_bot_token_here"
 }
 ```
-Additionally, you should install the prerequisite dependencies via `pip` on the host system before attempting to run Sheddep Bot — more information on this can be found under [Dependencies](#dependencies).
+Additionally, you should install the prerequisite [dependencies](#dependencies) via PyPI on the host system before attempting to run Sheddep Bot.
 You'll also need to create a bot user at the [Discord developer portal](https://discordapp.com/developers/applications/) and invite it to your server with the following permissions:

 * Manage Channels
 * Manage Messages